While many individuals with cerebral palsy experience hearing loss, the two conditions are not directly related to one another.

 2. Sensorineural Hearing Loss

-Sensorineural hearing loss occurs when there’s damage to the nerve pathways in the inner ear.
+Sensorineural hearing loss occurs when there’s damage to the nerve pathways in the inner ear, the neural pathways in the brain, or the part of the brain responsible for perceiving auditory stimuli.

 3. Mixed Hearing Loss